clelidm/MinCompSpin_Greedy/README.md

   See the example file `MNIST11.sorted` which is a dataset with `n=121` variables and `N=60 000` binary datapoints.

-- **Basis file:** The basis must be provided in a text file, in which the values of the basis operators are defined per line by a binary string of size `n`:
+- **Basis file:** The basis must be provided in a text file, in which basis operators are defined in each line by a binary string of size `n`:
   - a `'0'` at the i-th index indicates that the i-th spin is not involved in the operator;
   - a `'1'` at the i-th index indicates that the i-th spin contributes to the operator.